 In some cases, home remedies may not alleviate the pain of an impacted wisdom tooth.

-A wisdom tooth may be removed in a dental surgery by a dentist or in a hospital by a dental surgeon.
-Local anesthetic will be injected into the affected area to numb the pain of surgery.
-The practitioner will apply pressure to the tooth to lossen it from its socket.
+A dentist or dental surgeon can remove a wisdom tooth in dental surgery.
+The doctor will inject a local anesthetic into the affected area to numb the pain of surgery.
+The practitioner will apply pressure to the tooth to loosen it from its socket.

-Small cuts are made around the tooth, and the wisdom tooth may be cut into smaller pieces before removal.
-The procedure is a short one that normally takes only a few minutes but can last up to 20 minutes and sometimes more.
+The doctor makes small cuts around the tooth and may cut the wisdom tooth into smaller pieces before removing it.
+The procedure normally takes only a few minutes but can last up to 20 minutes and sometimes more.

-The gum is normally only sore from the time until anesthetic wears off until around three days later, but the pain sometimes lasts for two weeks.
+The gum is normally only sore from the time until the anesthetic wears off until around three days later, but the pain sometimes lasts for up to two weeks.

 - Practicing good oral hygiene: Brushing teeth twice a day, flossing, and using mouthwash can help reduce the bacteria in the mouth that cause infections.

 - Drinking plenty of water: This helps to flush food and bacteria away from the teeth and gums.